diogomatsubara/recipefinder/README.md

+## Coursera's Ruby on Rails specialization assignment

+This assignment was done as part of the Coursera's [Ruby on Rails specialization](https://www.coursera.org/specializations/ruby-on-rails) and the code was deployed to [Heroku](http://recipefinder2112.herokuapp.com/)

 ## Assignment for Module #3: Recipe Finder

 The overall goal of this assignment is to implement a Rails application using model,